AdeelK93/collapsibleTree/README.md

 ### Overview

-collapsibleTree is an R [htmlwidget](http://www.htmlwidgets.org/) that allows you to create interactive collapsible Reingold–Tilford tree diagrams using D3.js, adapted from Mike Bostock's [example](https://bl.ocks.org/mbostock/4339083).
+collapsibleTree is an R [htmlwidget](http://www.htmlwidgets.org/) that allows you to create interactive collapsible Reingold-Tilford tree diagrams using D3.js, adapted from Mike Bostock's [example](https://bl.ocks.org/mbostock/4339083).
 Turn your data frame into a hierarchical visualization without worrying about nested lists or JSON objects!

 If you're using [Shiny](https://shiny.rstudio.com/), you can bind the most recently clicked node to a Shiny input, allowing for easier interaction with complex nested objects.
 The input will return a named list containing the most recently selected node, as well as all of its parents.
 See the [Shiny example](https://adeelk93.shinyapps.io/collapsibletree/) for more info.